 So what does the authentication process entail?
 Let’s take my marriage certificate as an example.

 - Step 3: In many cases, you will be required to also have this document translated into Chinese when you submit the authenticated document.
+This translation will need to be done by a Chinese translation company that has an authorized chop (or stamp) to verify authenticity.

 Of course, as with any government bureaucracy, the whole process is a huge hassle.
 That’s why I always recommend people use a service to get everything done for you.
 There are a number of companies that help with document authentications.
 When I used one, I sent them the document I needed and a couple weeks later the authenticated version was ready for me to use.